Applied Superconductivity (Josephson Effects, Superconducting Quantum Circuits, and Microwave Quantum Optics)

 Content, Learning Outcome and Preconditions

 Despite the fact that sometimes superconductivity is still considered exotic, superconductivity meanwhile has a number of important applications.
 In this module the most relevant present and future applications of superconductivity are discussed, starting from what is commonly referred to as the macroscopic quantum model of superconductivity.
 The application of superconducting circuits for the realization of future quantum electronics has attracted strong interest, in particular regarding the implementation of quantum information processing systems.
-They are intensively studied in various collaborative research projects (e.g. SFB 631, cluster of excellence NIM).
-In this module we address the physics of superconducting quantum circuits and show how such circuits can be implemented based on superconducting thin films and nanostructures.
+Here, we address the physics of superconducting quantum circuits and show how such circuits can be implemented based on superconducting thin films and nanostructures.
 We also discuss applications of superconducting quantum circuits in the study of fundamental light-matter interaction, the realization of quantum information processing systems and in quantum simulation.
 Finally, we consider the field of quantum communication and sensing with propagating quantum microwaves emitted from superconducting circuits.
 All these fields are nowadays intensively studied in the cutting edge collaborative research projects (e.g. EU Quantum Flagship, Excellence Cluster MCQST, Munich Quantum Valley, among others).

 Regarding the application of superconductivity in electronics and for sensors the course addresses the following topics: